mmorise/World/README.md

 WorldInApple (https://github.com/fuziki/WorldInApple) is a Swift wrapper for World Vocoder.

 DotnetWorld (https://github.com/yamachu/DotnetWorld) is a C# wrapper for WORLD.

+JA-World (https://gitlab.com/f-matano44/world-for-java) is an independent Java port of WORLD vocoder.

 Note: To avoid making the project complicated, I decided not to merge it to my repository and introduce your project here.
 The other reason is that I can't support some computer languages.